ropensci-archive/roweb2/content/blog/2017-12-08-rprofile-jenny-bryan.md

 KO: Do you have a well defined road map at this point on the team?

 JB: I’ve been on that team since January and before that we had queued up [readxl](http://readxl.tidyverse.org/) as a good project for me.
 It was also overdue for maintenance!
 I was already a “Spreadsheet Lady”, very familiar with the underlying objects, and with the problem space.
 It was a good opportunity for me to write compiled code which I hadn’t done in a really long time.
 I had never written C++ so it was a way to kill at least three birds with one stone.
 So that was an easy selection for the first thing to work on.
-And even before that was done, it was clear that going back and doing another project in the Google arena make sense.
+And even before that was done, it was clear that going back and doing another project in the Google arena made sense.
 We knew we would do some work with interns.
-Wrapping the Google Drive API was going to be useful (in general and for a future update of [googlesheets](https://github.com/jennybc/googlesheets)) and I knew our [intern] Lucy [McGowan](http://www.lucymcgowan.com/) would be a great person to work with on it.
+Wrapping the Google Drive API was going to be useful (in general and for a future update of [googlesheets](https://github.com/jennybc/googlesheets)) and I knew our [intern] [Lucy McGowan](http://www.lucymcgowan.com/) would be a great person to work with on it.

 So no, there’s not some detailed 18-month roadmap stretching ahead of me.
 I think it will cycle between doing something that’s mine or new and doing maintenance on something that already exists.
 I also continue to do a lot of exposition, training, and speaking.